 The selection committees evaluate and select applicants for Postdoctoral Fellowships according to the criteria in the following categories (their relative weighting is in parentheses):

-NSERC notifies all applicants of the results by mail by March 31.
+NSERC will notify all applicants of the results by mail by the end of January at the latest.
 NSERC will not provide results by telephone or e-mail.

 NSERC will publish the names (and other basic award information) of fellowship recipients on its Web site.
 For more information, see the Access to Information Act and the Privacy Act.

-Refer to the appropriate Award Holder's Guide for policies and requirements about holding the award, such as acceptance, start date, deferment, paid parental leave, holding the award on a part-time basis, etc.
+Refer to the Award Holder’s Guide for Postdoctoral Fellowship for policies and requirements about holding the award, such as acceptance, start date, deferment, paid parental leave, holding the award on a part-time basis, etc.